-To solve Case 2, we notice $P \in \mathbb{R}^{n \times n}$ is a real symmetric positive definite matrix (see Lemma~\ref{lemma:GAS} condition \textbf{C1}).
-According to linear algebra~\cite[pp.648]{boyd2004convex}, using the seminal \emph{Singular Value Decomposition} (SVD), $P$ can always be decomposed to the following form
+Specifically, we notice that as a solution to the Lyapunov equation~\eqref{eqn:LyapunovEquationS1C1}, $P_{1}$ must be a symmetric positive definite $\mathbb{R}^{n \times n}$ matrix.
+According to linear algebra~\cite[pp.648]{boyd2004convex}, using the seminal \emph{Singular Value Decomposition} (SVD), $P_{1}$ can always be decomposed to the following form

-where $U \in \mathbb{R}^{n \times n}$ is an orthogonal matrix (i.e. $UU^{{\sf T}} = U^{{\sf T}}U = I$, where $I$ is the identity matrix), and $\Lambda \in \mathbb{R}^{n \times n}$ is a diagonal matrix with $P$'s eigen values as its diagonal elements.
-Note $P$ is positive definite, hence every diagonal element of $\Lambda$ is positive.
+where $U \in \mathbb{R}^{n \times n}$ is an orthogonal matrix (i.e. $UU^{{\sf T}} = U^{{\sf T}}U = I$, where $I$ is the $\mathbb{R}^{n \times n}$ identity matrix), and $\Lambda \in \mathbb{R}^{n \times n}$ is a diagonal matrix with $P_{1}$'s eigen values as its diagonal elements.
+Note $P_{1}$ is positive definite, hence every diagonal element of $\Lambda$ is positive.
 Furthermore, SVD can be conducted in a way so that the diagonal elements of $\Lambda$ are sorted in descending order.

 Let ${\sf diag}(e_1, e_2, \ldots, e_n)$ represent a diagonal matrix whose diagonal elements (respectively from row $1$ to $n$) are $e_1$, $e_2$, $\ldots$, $e_n$.
 We can denote

 and denote